BTNeandertha1/BTDiablo/README.md

 - Bonesy for being an actual god and helping with a ton of various stuff!
 Check out their website (https://www.d2rmodding.com/)
 - BaronBeefStick bug fixes and Dev work
 - Precell and Wigglez for helping with Rune Drop Light Beams
+- Wigglez huge help for adding panels and QOL to the mod

 # Future Ideas
 Please see the [Future Ideas](https://github.com/BTNeandertha1/BTDiablo/issues/16) issue.